GCOM7140/group-project/README.md

 1. A 1-2 page memo outlining your proposed analytical plan.
-This memo should identify the topic that your team will be tackling and offer a high-level description of how you plan on addressing that topic (which variables and what methods may be appropriate for uncovering insights that can lead to recommendations in your final action plan).
-No grades will be assigned to this proposal memo yet it does offer a valuable opportunity to get feedback from your professors on both the scope of your proposed project as well as the analytical strategy for addressing the challenge.
+This memo should identify the topic that your team will be tackling and offer a high-level description of how you plan on addressing that topic (which variables and what methods may be appropriate for uncovering insights that could lead to recommendations in your final action plan).
+No grades will be assigned to this proposal memo yet it does offer a valuable opportunity to get feedback from your professors on both the scope of your proposed project as well as the analytical strategy you are proposing to address the challenge you are focused on.
 This memo must be submitted via email to both Prof. Boichuk and Prof. Maurer no later than March 27 at 3:00 pm.

 2. A report of no more than 25 pages, 12-point font, double-spaced (excluding references, exhibits, and appendices).
 We will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
-Submit your report along with any scripts used to perform your analyses via email no later than April 22 at 3:00 pm.
+Submit your report along with any scripts and data you used to perform your analyses via email to both Prof. Boichuk and Prof. Maurer no later than April 22 at 3:00 pm.

 3. A presentation of no more than 15 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
 Make sure your final presentation title